The wealth of clinical experience at USC is enhanced by a comprehensive and structured curriculum that is second to none.

 A monthly conference whereby a senior resident, under faculty supervision, focuses on working through a broad differential diagnosis after being given limited clinical data to solve an unknown case.
 Faculty discussants will be present to discuss the workup and thought processes and if relevant, a Pathologist will be invited if biopsies were taken.

 Goldstein Morning Report

-Goldstein Morning Report is named in honor of our former department chair, Dr. Goldstein.
-Cases are prepared by junior and senior residents on the General Medicine Service and are moderated by the Program Director or Vice Chair of Medicine.
+Goldstein Morning Report is named in honor of our former Vice Chair for Clinical Affairs, Dr. Goldstein.
+Cases are prepared by junior and senior residents on the General Medicine Service and are moderated by the Associate Program Directors.
 These sessions are attended by multiple subspecialty faculty members from divisions within the Department of Medicine who expertly guide our residents through the case.

 Chief Morning Report

-A daily session for house staff assigned to the General Medicine Service.
-Junior and senior residents present cases as "unknowns" from the general medicine service.
+A weekly session for house staff assigned to the General Medicine Service.
+Residents present cases as "unknowns" from the general medicine service.
 These sessions are moderated by the Chief Residents and focuses on board-specific material.

 Ambulatory care curriculum

 An ongoing and repeating case-based series on important topics in ambulatory Internal Medicine.
 Topics are assigned and presented by residents during the first half-hour of each General Medicine continuity clinic session.

 A monthly faculty-guided session focused on teaching house officers how to interpret and critique study designs and conclusions of landmark journal articles.
 The articles are presented by residents during a noon session and are facilitated by a specialty faculty discussant.

 An ongoing and repeating series of lectures targeted to each resident class delivered weekly in protected afternoon sessions.
 The lectures cover the breadth of Internal Medicine and are arranged to provide a strong fundamental knowledge base throughout residency.